azuki-miho/SceneEncoder/README.md

 ## Usage
 ### ScanetNet DataSet Segmentation
-We provide the preprocessed down [here]().
-If you want to prepare the dataset on your own, please download the ScanNetv2 dataset from [here](http://www.scan-net.org/), and see `scannet/README` for details of preprocessing.
+Please download the ScanNetv2 dataset from [here](http://www.scan-net.org/), and see `scannet/README` for details of preprocessing.

 To train a model to segment Scannet Scenes: